vnguyendon/gw-config-apis/data/bot/catalogue.md

 ________________________________________________
 # "SetUserProperty"

-## "DisableSingleMode" / "EnableSingleMode"
+## ppSingle: enabling/disabling Single mode

 ###### 1. Definition

-"EnableSingleMode" and "DisableSingleMode" are the two faces of the same coin:
+"EnableSingleMode" and "DisableSingleMode" are the two faces of the same coin: they are properties set when the user either reveals that he is single or not.
+A user can not

-When the property/value pair `"Type: "Action"` is triggered along the `"Name: "EmbedLink"` in a Step, then the client will embed a link in whatever label is inserted.
-When the user will click on this label, he/she will be redirected to the web page/app
+When the property/value pair `"Type: "Action"` is triggered along the `"Name: "SetUserProperty"`, we can set a property for the user's relationship status.
+That can then be used to personalize the experience in the app or in the bot.

-The Create Animated Emoji feature invites the user to create a small gif composed of a suite of gifs.
+To set this user property, we need to send the relevant parameters to the server.
+For that, we will use the `"Property": "ppSingle"` and the `"Value": "yes"` or `"no"`, depending on the answer

 ###### 2. Client integration